 Private accommodation in the large trailer, with its own kitchen, living space and bedroom, and which provides easy access to the river.

 Winlaw is an incredible town in a most remarkable valley.
-It has a welcoming and diverse community with music, art, great restaurants, adventures galore.
-Pristine wilderness.
+It has a welcoming and diverse community with a range of people who live here -- farmers, loggers, tree huggers, artists, musicians, a herbalist, off the landers, healers, gardeners, to name just a few.
+There's a second hand store, good restaurants, adventures galore.
+Pristine wilderness is its most notable feature.

 Limited internet access